fajarnugrahap/3WD_OmniWheel_MobileRobot/README.md

 I use FreeRTOS and make three Task.
 Task01 for Sensor or Position Calculation.
 Task02 for actuator.
 And Task03 is optional task, its used to do STM32 system restart automatically
 ![image](https://github.com/user-attachments/assets/6608b4be-e0da-40b0-a4ec-c2ac76446d56)

+# ESP32 + PS3 Joystick
+You can use software "Sixaxispairtool" to check or change the mac Address of PS3joystick.
+You can program your ESP32 to connect the joystick by using Ps3Controller library.

 # Electrical Schematic
 ![Schematic](https://github.com/user-attachments/assets/23adb82b-1ca0-4184-ae98-45fd43e70b9c)